leop-contreras/leop-contreras/README.md

 **Member** | Feb 2025 – Present
 - Competed in **20+ CTFs** so far, focusing on web exploitation and crypto.
 - Top 3 on our internal team leaderboard.

-### 💻 Electric Racing Association @ Oakland University
-**Lead Web Developer** | June 2025 – November 2025
-- Coded 80% of the **team's website** from scratch using React, Tailwind and Typescript.
-- Lead the division's vision for our website with the help of Figma.
-- Responded to team's feedback by idea implementation.

----

-## 💼 Experience

-### 🧪 iOS Development Lab @ Universidad Panamericana
-**Junior Backend Developer** | Aug 2024 – Sept 2025

-- Built an API integration to sync class schedules between Google Calendar and the university’s system.
-- Worked on the backend of a school info app that helps students get organized.
-- Got hands-on with agile teamwork, API design, and clean backend architecture.

 ---